snarfed/beautifulsoup/doc/source/index.rst

 There are also differences between HTML parsers.
 If you give Beautiful Soup a perfectly-formed HTML document, these differences won't matter.
-One parser may be faster than another, but they'll all give you a data structure that looks exactly like the original HTML document.
+One parser will be faster than another, but they'll all give you a data structure that looks exactly like the original HTML document.